sul-dlss-deprecated/robot-controller/README.md

     OK robot3 is not enabled (0 running)
     OK robot4 is not enabled (0 running)

-If `robot2` were down and `robot3` were up, the output would look like so:
+If `robot2` were down and `robot3` were up, the output would look something like:

     % bundle exec controller verify
-    ERROR robot2 is down (0 of 3 running)
+    ERROR robot2 is down (1 of 3 running)
-    ERROR robot3 is not enabled but 1 running
+    ERROR robot3 is not enabled (but 1 running)

     % bundle exec controller verify --verbose
     OK robot1 is up (1 running)
-    ERROR robot2 is down (0 of 3 running)
+    ERROR robot2 is down (1 of 3 running)
-    ERROR robot3 is not enabled but 1 running
+    ERROR robot3 is not enabled (but 1 running)
     OK robot4 is not enabled (0 running)

 The various states are determined as follows: